SBO-154

 MUC-1 is an internalizing target making it an ideal candidate for antibody drug conjugates.
 SBO-154 targets SEA domain of MUC-1, that too only when it’s intact with both α and β chain.
 SBO-154 has demonstrated potent in-vitro cytotoxicity as well as robust preclinical in-vivo tumor growth inhibition of various MUC-1 expressing of carcinomas including pancreatic, head and neck, and hormone refractory breast carcinomas.

 SPARC is in process of generating GMP grade ADC for safety study and clinical evaluation.
-SPARC plans to file US IND in 2025.
+SPARC filed for US IND in March 2025 and was granted ‘study may proceed’ letter by the USFDA

 Copyright @ 2024.
 All Rights Reserved.